 Key Takeaways

-- Python’s hash tables (dict) are ultra‑fast after the 3.12 optimizations.
+- Hash tables (dict) are ultra‑fast after the 3.12 optimizations.

 - Heaps via

-heapqenable priority queues with minimal code.- Third‑party trie libraries extend Python’s text‑processing power.
+heapqenable priority queues with minimal code. - Third‑party trie libraries extend text‑processing power.

 Python remains the dominant language for machine learning in 2025, thanks to libraries that continuously evolve.